 Fire up your BBQ and preheat the coals so they’re nice and hot.
 Prep the vegetables while your BBQ is warming up.
 Finely chop your garlic cloves and set aside to mix in at the end (these do not need to be cooked on the BBQ), next thinly slice your onion into 1 cm thick rounds and cut the jalapeno and poblano in half and gentle remove the seeds and the stem.
 Place the tomatoes, pepper and onions directly onto the hot BBQ grates and cook, flipping frequently, until the tomatoes and jalapeno blister and blacken.
 The onions should end up with some beautiful char marks.
 Let the grilled vegetables cool slightly then gently remove the blackened outer skins from your tomatoes.
 Place the cooled grilled vegetables along with your chopped garlic, lime juice and spices into food processor and pulse until your salsa reaches your desired consistency.
 Serve with chips and cut up vegetables for a delicious back yard snack.

 Since returning home I’ve managed to successful re-create Alison’s cilantro chimichurri (this recipe is truly amazing as I’m a steadfast cilantro hater and I actually LOVE this sauce!), along with a charred salsa and spicy nut & pepper-based oil that were inspired by my cooking class.
 Lately I’ve been making-up a batch of the chimichurri to serve as a dip along side my weekly batch of sourdough bread but it’s also wonderful served on a grass-fed steaks from the 1/2 organic cow we currently have sitting in our basement freezer.
-My salsa recipe also makes frequent appearances served with our favourite grain-free Siete tortilla chips + homemade guacamole, and the spicy pepper oil is absolutely incredible on eggs, or served as a fish taco topper.
+My salsa recipe also makes frequent appearances served with our favourite grain-free Siete tortilla chips + homemade guacamole, and the spicy pepper oil is absolutely incredible on eggs, flank steaks, or served as a fish taco topper.
 Let me know if you discover any other genius uses for these this Mexican-inspired sauce selection and happy cooking, from this doctor’s Mexican kitchen.

 I've got the cilantro gene you guys, the one that makes it taste like soap, and I STILL love this recipe so you know it's a winner.
 Serve along side fresh sourdough bread for dinner or on top a juicy grass-fed steak.